HEAD CHEF/INSTRUCTOR:

 Grade(s): 10-12

-Credential(s): Commercial Foods Assessment (NOCTI), Serve Safe Food Manager
+Credential(s): Serve Safe Food Manager

 Class: Intro to Culinary Arts